 Play with patterns and different floral elements to create a tablescape full of color and texture.

 “There’s something to be said about the sophistication that embodies an all-white color scheme,” says Schneider.
-“Every element of this alfresco day was simple and refined, thanks to subtle color moments,” she adds.
+A white color palette looks especially sleek when paired with lush greenery.
+Mix white flowers with greenery along your ceremony aisle and in your reception centerpieces.
 Regardless of your wedding style, one thing is certain: You can never go wrong with summer whites.